reinhal/evaluation-react-table-crud/README.md

 - implement the query to reset the users
 - handle the re-fetching data after an update so the user does not need to refresh
 - handle getting the current user from the path when on the /user-details/:id page
+- implementing form data validation and enabling/disabling buttons accordingly
+- semantic html was used, but with more effort I would have made sure all acessibility standards were in place.
+- additionally, I would like to ensure the designs were responsive and worked on all devices/ screen sizes
+- toast notifications instead of the alert windows, I used to alerts as a scrappy way to handle the results of the data being updated/deleted.